48 HOURS IN AUSTIN, TEXAS

 Don't miss out on Austin's morning staple, the breakfast taco, from Veracruz All Natural's food truck.
 The La Reyna is filled with egg whites, spinach, avocado, carrots, mushrooms, bell pepper, pico de gallo, and monterey jack cheese.
 For a refreshing drink, try their cantaloupe agua fresca or sip on the Jarocha juice, a nutrient-rich blend of cold-pressed orange, carrot, and beet.

 Choose your Afternoon Adventure

 OPTION 1: CULTURE

-Dive into the rich and rebellious history of Austin and the Lone Star State with a visit to the Bullock Texas State History Museum, to learn about the legendary cowboys, artists, activists, and numerous ethnic populations that have shaped the state's narrative.
+Visit the Bullock Texas State History Museum to learn about the legendary cowboys, artists, activists, and numerous ethnic populations that have shaped the state's narrative.
 Then walk to the iconic State Capital Building, which evolved from a log cabin to a limestone marvel.